What is Perimenopause?

 Learn more here: Is it Possible to Become Pregnant During Perimenopause?

-To reiterate, erratic estrogen production in large quantities leads to fluid retention.
+To reiterate, erratic estrogen in large quantities leads to fluid retention.
 This is a bad sign for the body because fluid retention may lead to body swelling.

 You can find out more details here: Weight Gain During Perimenopause.

 Mood swings like anxiety and depression happen quite frequently during perimenopause.
 The main underlying problem for this is the night sweat-induced insomnia which break the body’s intrinsic diurnal rhythm.
+Not sleeping can obviously lead to an increase in stress levels!

 Because of this phenomenon, women have difficulty in doing the many things of their daily lives.
 This can also affect interpersonal relationships if the woman is unable to make sense of her surroundings.
 She can even verbalize her concerns to other people presently with her.
 Transient loss of memory is also common.